1958–59 St. Louis Hawks season

 The 1958–59 St. Louis Hawks season was the franchise's 13th season in the NBA.
-Despite winning the NBA Championship, Alex Hannum was replaced as coach of the Hawks in 1958–59.
-The new coach was Andy Phillip, and he lasted 10 games before being replaced by Ed Macauley.
+Despite winning the NBA Championship, head coach Alex Hannum was replaced by Andy Phillip, and he lasted 10 games before being replaced by Ed Macauley.

-The Hawks made player changes.
-Clyde Lovellette was brought in from the Cincinnati Royals.
+The Hawks made player changes, including the acquisition of Clyde Lovellette from the Cincinnati Royals.

 The Hawks won the Western Division with a record of 49 wins and 23 losses.
 Bob Pettit won his 2nd NBA MVP award as he led the league in scoring with 29.2 points per game.

 In the Western Division Finals, the Hawks were defeated by the Minneapolis Lakers in 6 games.